shelllbyyyyyy/shelby-shop/README.md

 ## Roadmap

-- [ ] Separate Supabase to a package
 - [ ] Separate Prisma Client to a package
 - [ ] Separate React Query to a package
 - [ ] Properly implement reusable configs